 René Vidal

-- Innovation in Data Engineering and Science (IDEAS), Director
+- Director of the Center for Innovation in Data Engineering and Science (IDEAS)

 - University of Pennsylvania